kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/src/Image_Processing_and_Steering/Steering_overview/README.md

 ## <div align="center">Steering Overview</div>

-- #### Llidar Steering
+- #### Wall Steering
-    - Perform wall navigation.
-First, read one side of the LiDAR to check if the distance is greater than 100 cm.
-If the LiDAR on the right side reads a distance greater than 100 cm, it indicates clockwise movement; otherwise, it indicates counterclockwise movement.
+    - While the vehicle is moving, it reads whether one side of the LiDAR walls is more than 100 cm away.
+If the right LiDAR reads a distance exceeding 100 cm, it indicates clockwise motion; otherwise, it is counterclockwise, and the vehicle performs a steering maneuver.
     - After determining the travel direction, read the distance between the LiDAR and the wall ahead.
 When the distance between the LiDAR and the wall is less than 55 cm, execute the turning action.
     - program code:
         ```